John Singleton’s BM Blasts ‘Baby Boy’ Obsessed BET For Not Honoring Him Properly

 See the post HERE.

-Tosha says she and John dated when she was 19, after he direct ‘Boyz N The Hood’.
+Tosha says she and John dated when she was 19 after he famously directed ‘Boyz N The Hood’.
 Although the relationship was brief, she shared in her tribute post about Singleton: “the greatest memories of my life can be directly correlated to you and I thank you for that.”
+Here they are in a photo with their daughter, Justice.

 View this post on Instagram